anacecyflores/NoteTaker/README.md

 # Usage:

-click on the Heroku deployment link and at the top type the title of the note, a description and click on the top right save icon to save your note!
+click on the Heroku deployment link: https://nw-note-taker.herokuapp.com/ and at the top type the title of the note, a description and click on the top right save icon to save your note!

 # Contributors: